• Pricing

 by Darko Luković

-Got a picture on your iPhone you need to share as a PDF?
-Maybe it's a photo of a receipt, an ID, a handwritten form, or a scan from your camera roll.
+Got a picture on your iPhone you need to share or store securely?
+Maybe it’s a photo of a receipt, an ID, a signed form, or a document you just scanned.

 Each method is simple, but one may be better depending on how often you do this and what level of control you want.